 Most Successes Are, In Fact, Failures In Another Context

 The history of innovation is littered with incredibly successful products that, in the context of their creation, were failures.
-Post-Its, for example, are the result of an attempt to find the strongest adhesive possible, where the researchers instead stumbled over an incredibly weak adhesive that seemed to have no use and sat on the shelf for ten years before 3M tried to market them as… Press N’ Peel.
+Post-Its, for example, are the result of an attempt to find the strongest adhesive possible, where the researchers instead stumbled over an incredibly weak adhesive.
+That seemed to have no use and sat on the shelf for ten years before 3M tried to market them.
+Press N’ Peel.
 That also failed, until in 1980, the product was relaunched as the ubiquitous organizing and note tool we know it as today.

 So, did the researchers fail?
 And by what definition?